JEK-III/DataPubSurvey/SurveyPaperScrap.md

 * 16% (39) of all respondents named a data journal
 * a number of respondents listed or asked about repositories: figshare (6), dryad (3), zenodo (1)

+####Sharing importance
+* a majority (56% / 140) of respondents said that it is very important to share the data that underlies a study
+* there was no statistically significant difference between disciplines (chi2 = 39.1, p=0.18)

 ###Sharing background
 * In Sharing Experience figure
 * asked about prior experience with sharing own data and using others
 * some background attitudes about sharing
+* 68% (168) shared data, 58% (98) of those had their data reused, and 62% (61) of those reuses led to a publication.
+* 61% (151) reused others data, 69% (104) of those led to a publication.

 ###Channels
 * we asked three questions about mechanisms for sharing